Games on Endogenous Networks: Framework

 \subsection{Separable network games}

-We now introduce some structure on payoffs; the environment we study nests canonical models of network games and permits a simple statement of sufficient conditions for our characterization of network structures.
+We now introduce some structure on payoffs; the environment we study nests several canonical models of network games and permits a simple statement of sufficient conditions for our characterization of network structures.
+Suppose all players have the same action set $S_i = S \subseteq \bb{R}$, and payoffs take the form